Duplex (telecommunications): Full duplex

 A full-duplex (FDX) system allows communication in both directions, and, unlike half-duplex, allows this to happen simultaneously.

 Land-line telephone networks are full-duplex since they allow both callers to speak and be heard at the same time.
 Full-duplex operation is achieved on a two-wire circuit through the use of a hybrid coil in a telephone hybrid.
 Modern cell phones are also full-duplex.

 There is a technical distinction between full-duplex communication, which uses a single physical communication channel for both directions simultaneously, and dual-simplex communication which uses two distinct channels, one for each direction.
-From the user perspective, the technical difference doesn't matter and both variants are commonly referred to as full duplex.
+From the user perspective, the technical difference does not matter and both variants are commonly referred to as full duplex.

 Many Ethernet connections achieve full-duplex operation by making simultaneous use of two physical twisted pairs inside the same jacket, or two optical fibers which are directly connected to each networked device: one pair or fiber is for receiving packets, while the other is for sending packets.
 Other Ethernet variants, such as 1000BASE-T use the same channels in each direction simultaneously.
 In any case, with full-duplex operation, the cable itself becomes a collision-free environment and doubles the maximum total transmission capacity supported by each Ethernet connection.

 Full-duplex has also several benefits over the use of half-duplex.
 Since there is only one transmitter on each twisted pair there is no contention and no collisions so time is not wasted by having to wait or retransmit frames.
 Full transmission capacity is available in both directions because the send and receive functions are separate.

 Some computer-based systems of the 1960s and 1970s required full-duplex facilities, even for half-duplex operation, since their poll-and-response schemes could not tolerate the slight delays in reversing the direction of transmission in a half-duplex line.